waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

   The current address of the contract is `0x4252105670fE33D2947e8EaD304969849E64f2a6`.
   You may check the state of the contract on [Goerli testnet](https://goerli.etherscan.io/address/0x5DE1Fb10345Ef1647629Df30e6C397297Da09A1d).
 - the `eth-account-address` option is for your account address on Goerli testnet.
-  You need to replace `your_eth_account` with your actual account address.
   It is a  hex string of size 40 (not sensitive to the `0x` prefix).
-- the `eth-account-privatekey` option is for your account private key on Goerli testnet.
+- the `eth-account-privatekey` option is for your account private key on the Goerli testnet.
-  You need to replace `your_eth_private_key` with the private key of your account on the Goerli testnet.
   It is made up of 64 hex characters (not sensitive to the `0x` prefix).
 - the `eth-client-address` should be assigned with the address of the hosted node on the Goerli testnet.
-  You need to replace the `your_goerli_node` with the actual node's address.
+  You need to replace the `xxxx` with the actual node's address.

+For the last three config options i.e., `eth-account-address`, `eth-account-privatekey`, and `eth-client-address`,  if you do not know how to obtain those, you may use the following tutorial on the [prerequisites of running on-chain spam-protected chat2](./pre-requisites-of-running-on-chain-spam-protected-chat2.md).

 You may set up more than one chat client, just make sure that you increment the `--ports-shift` value for each new client you set up e.g., `--ports-shift=2`.